AnilAWSDevSecOps/awsDevsecOps-Notes/Shell_Scripting/Shell_Scripts/README.md

-# 01-ShellScripting:
+# Shell_Scripts:
-- This Directory consiste of ShellScripting code and its Notes.
+- This Directory consiste of ShellScripts.